This cozy tomato dumpling soup is filled with dumplings made of ricotta and Parmesan cheese and flavored with fresh basil.

 - 2 eggs

-- Mince 4 cloves garlic.
-Chop 1/2 cup basil leaves.
+- Mince the garlic.
+Chop the basil leaves.

-- In a large pot, add 1 tablespoon olive oil and heat over medium heat.
-Add garlic and one pinch red pepper flakes; sauté about 1 minute, until just starting to brown.
-Add canned tomatoes and their liquid, 3 cups vegetable broth, chopped basil, 1/2 teaspoon kosher salt and 1/4 teaspoon fresh ground black pepper.
+- In a large pot, add the olive oil and heat over medium heat.
+Add garlic and red pepper flakes; sauté about 1 minute, until just starting to brown.
+Add canned tomatoes and their liquid, vegetable broth, chopped basil, 1/2 teaspoon kosher salt and 1/4 teaspoon fresh ground black pepper.
 Bring to a boil.
 Reduce heat and simmer about 7 to 8 minutes.

-- Meanwhile, in a medium bowl, combine 1 cup ricotta cheese, 1 cup Parmesan cheese, 2 eggs, 1 ⅓ cup flour, 1 teaspoon kosher salt, and 1/2 teaspoon fresh ground pepper.
+- Meanwhile, in a medium bowl, combine the ricotta cheese, the Parmesan cheese, eggs, flour, 1 teaspoon kosher salt, and 1/2 teaspoon fresh ground pepper.
 Stir until a dough forms.
 Roll the dumplings into small balls (about 48).
 After the soup has simmered, place the dumplings in the soup and cook until solid, 5 to 10 minutes.